-Operation Notes After calling BKREADBYKEY, you should always check the status parameter to determine whether the read was successful.
-Upon completion of BKREADBYKEY, the variables specified in parameterlist contain data read from the record located through the keyvalue and keylocation parameters.
-The key value in the record to be read must exactly match the specified keyvalue .
+After calling BKREADBYKEY, you should always check the status parameter to determine whether the read was successful.
+Upon completion of BKREADBYKEY, the variables specified in parameterlist contain data read from the record located through the keyvalue and

+The key value in the record to be read must exactly match the specified keyvalue.
 Unlike BKSTART, the only relation between the value in the record and the value in the call is that of equality.
 If duplicate key values are allowed in the key being sought, then the first record with a matching key value is read by BKREADBYKEY.
 To read the remaining records with duplicate key values, you should use BKREAD.

-Note Each variable in parameterlist is filled to its current physical length before proceeding to the next variable.
-The example in Figure B-6 uses BKREADBYKEY to read the first record found with the value 23 starting in byte 2.
-Since this is the file written by BKWRITE in Figure B-11, the records in the file are identical including the keys and only the first record is read.
+The example in Figure B-6. uses BKREADBYKEY to read the first record found with the value 23 starting in byte 2.
+Since this is the file written by BKWRITE in Figure B-13., the records in the file are identical including the keys and only the first record is read.